lupyuen/lupyuen.github.io/src/sbi.md

 # Call OpenSBI from NuttX

+_How to call OpenSBI from our code?_

+Suppose we're calling OpenSBI to print something to the [__Serial Console__](https://lupyuen.github.io/articles/linux#serial-console-on-star64).

 TODO

-_How to call OpenSBI in NuttX?_

 We run this __`ecall`__ to jump from NuttX (in RISC-V Supervisor Mode) to OpenSBI (in RISC-V Machine Mode)...